Polina Osipenko

-Polina Denisovna Osipenko (Полина Денисовна Осипенко, Поліна Денисівна Осипенко; 8 October 1907 – 11 May 1939) was a Soviet military pilot, most notable as the co-pilot who, together with Valentina Grizodubova and Marina Raskova on September 24–25, 1938 performed a non-stop flight between Moscow and the Sea of Okhotsk, setting a new distance record for non-stop flights operated by women.
-For this achievement, she and her two colleagues were named Hero of the Soviet Union, the first three women to receive highest military distinction in Soviet Union on 2 November 1938.
+Polina Denisovna Osipenko (Полина Денисовна Осипенко, Поліна Денисівна Осипенко; 8 October 1907 – 11 May 1939) was a Soviet military pilot who, with Valentina Grizodubova and Marina Raskova on 24–25 September 1938, performed a nonstop flight between Moscow and the Sea of Okhotsk, setting a new women's nonstop flight distance record.
+For this, they were the first three women made Heroes of the Soviet Union on 2 November 1938.

 Early life

 Osipenko was born as Polina Dudnik in 1907 in Novospasovka, Yekaterinoslav Governorate (currently Zaporizhzhia Oblast of Ukraine) to a Ukrainian peasant family and the ninth child born to her family.
 She worked at a collective farm until leaving for flight school in 1930.
-Between 1930 and 1933, Osipenko was a student at the Kazan Flight School.
+Between 1930 and 1933, she studied at the Kazan Flight School.

 Aviation career

-After graduating from flight school she subsequently served as military officer, flying a fighter.
+After graduating from flight school Osipenko subsequently served as military officer, flying a fighter.
 In 1937, she set three world records for altitude.
-In October 1937, Osipenko and Raskova set the women's flight distance record by flying from Moscow to Aktobe (1444.722 km), and in July 1938, Osipenko, Vera Lomako, and Raskova set a new record by flying non-stop from Sevastopol to Arkhangelsk in a Beriev MP-1.
+In October 1937, she and Raskova set the women's flight distance record by flying from Moscow to Aktobe (1444.722 km), and in July 1938, Osipenko, Vera Lomako, and Raskova set a new record by flying non-stop from Sevastopol to Arkhangelsk in a Beriev MP-1.

 On 24 September, Grizodubova, Osipenko, and Raskova set on what was supposed to be a non-stop flight from Moscow to Komsomolsk-on-Amur in a Tupolev ANT-37.
-However, because the weather conditions were difficult, they missed the Komsomolsk airfield, and found themselves at the shore of the Sea of Okhotsk without any fuel left.
+Because of difficult weather conditions, they missed the Komsomolsk airfield, and found themselves at the shore of the Sea of Okhotsk without any fuel left.
 Grizodubova, who was the pilot-in-command of the aircraft, decided to crash-land in the forest.
-Raskova was ordered to parachute out of the plane, forgetting her emergency kit; the remains of the aircraft were found by rescue crews eight days after the landing; Raskova found her way to the aircraft through the woods ten days after the crash where rescuers were waiting.
+Raskova was ordered to parachute out of the plane, forgetting her emergency kit.
+The remains of the aircraft were found by rescue crews eight days after the landing.
+Raskova found her way to them through the woods ten days after the crash.
 Grizodubova and Osipenko remained in the aircraft during the landing and survived the crash.
-They still set the women's flight distance record and were awarded the titles of the Hero of the Soviet Union on 2 November 1938, and they were the only women to receive the title before the Second World War.
+They still set the women's flight distance record and won the title Hero of the Soviet Union on 2 November 1938, the only women to do so before the Second World War.

 Osipenko was killed in 1939 with Anatoly Serov during a training flight.